jtof-dev/meleemajors.gg/CONTRIBUTING.md

 ]
 ```

-- both the `start.gg-tournament-name` and the `start.gg-melee-singles` fields are taken from the start.gg link to a tournament
+- the `start.gg-melee-singles-url` field is for the start.gg url to melee singles (like [https://www.start.gg/tournament/tipped-off-15-connected-1/event/melee-singles](https://www.start.gg/tournament/tipped-off-15-connected-1/event/melee-singles))
-  - for example, from [https://www.start.gg/tournament/tipped-off-15-connected-1/event/melee-singles](https://www.start.gg/tournament/tipped-off-15-connected-1/event/melee-singles), the `tournament-name` would be `tipped-off-15-connected-1`, and `melee-singles` would be `tournament/tipped-off-15-connected-1/event/melee-singles`

-- the schedule url can either be a link to a website, or a relative link to an image starting from `site` - for example, `assets/schedules/tipped-off-15-schedule.webp`f
+- the schedule url can either be a link to a website, or a relative link to an image starting from `site` - for example, `assets/schedules/tipped-off-15-schedule.webp`

 - finally, don't forget to add commas between tournament entries, like this: